 - Enshrining a new police covenant into law, enhancing support and protection for our frontline police officers.
 The initial focus of the covenant will be on physical protection, health and wellbeing, as well as support for families.
 It will also create a statutory duty for the Government to do more to support the police, both those currently serving and retired (Home Office, News Story, 8 September 2020, link).

 - Toughening up sentences for assaulting emergency workers, recognising the debt of gratitude the public feels towards them.
-In line with our manifesto commitment, we are bringing forward legislation to double the maximum sentence for those convicted of assaults on frontline staff including police officers, firefighters and paramedics (MoJ, Press Release, 13 July 2020, link).
+In line with our manifesto commitment, we are bringing forward legislation to double the maximum sentence for those convicted of assaults on frontline staff including police officers, firefighters, and paramedics (Home Office, Press Release, 13 July 2021, link).

-- Cutting crime by 9 per cent over the last year, delivering on our promise to the British people to keep them safe.
-Between March 2019 and March 2020 – before the coronavirus period – crime fell by 9 per cent.
-This includes a significant 12 per cent fall in theft, and a 13 per cent fall in criminal damage (ONS, Crime in England and Wales: year ending March 2020, 17 July 2020, link).
+- Cutting crime by 4 per cent over the last year, delivering on our promise to the British people to keep them safe.
+Between June 2019 and June 2020, crime levels fell by 4 per cent.
+This included significant reductions in theft (down 15 per cent), robbery (down 10 per cent), sexual offences (down 7 per cent) and an 8 per cent fall in criminal damage and arson offences (Office for National Statistics, 28 October 2020, link).

 We are supporting our police through coronavirus by:

 - Delivering an extra £30 million to help the police enforce coronavirus regulations, helping to protect the NHS and save lives.
 The £30 million funding will allow police forces to increase patrols in town centres, ensuring that people are complying with the new restrictions, particularly in high-risk areas (Home Office, News Story, 8 October 2020, link).